Win Conditions Explained

 How Points Accumulate

-Prestige points come from two sources: the point values printed on development cards and the bonus points awarded by Royal cards.
-Level 1 cards rarely carry more than one prestige point, and many carry zero — their primary purpose is to build your gem bonus engine cheaply.
-Level 2 cards occupy the middle ground, typically offering one to three points along with a useful bonus.
-The real prestige payloads sit at Level 3, where individual cards can be worth three, four, or even five points.
+Prestige points come from two sources: the point values printed on development cards and the points awarded by Royal cards.
+Level 1 cards rarely carry more than one prestige point, and many carry zero; their primary purpose is to build your gem bonus engine cheaply.
+Level 2 cards occupy the middle ground, typically offering one to two points along with a useful bonus (with the rare gold card worth five).
+The real prestige payloads sit at Level 3, where individual cards can be worth three, four, or even six points.
 A prestige-focused strategy therefore depends heavily on your ability to efficiently purchase these expensive top-tier cards, which in turn requires a well-constructed engine of lower-level bonuses.
+Our gem economy guide covers how to build this compound advantage efficiently.

 Royal cards add another dimension to prestige scoring.
-Each Royal card is worth three prestige points and is earned by meeting specific conditions — typically accumulating a certain number of crowns or reaching other thresholds on a single purchase.
-Because Royal cards are claimed as a side effect of purchasing development cards, they can create sudden point swings that catch an opponent off guard.
-A player sitting at 14 points who buys a five-point Level 3 card and triggers a Royal claim can jump to 22 in a single action, ending the game before the opponent has a chance to respond.
+Royal cards are worth two to three prestige points each and are earned when your crown count reaches 3 and again at 6.
+Three of the four Royal cards also grant a special ability: stealing a gem from your opponent, taking another turn, or gaining a Privilege.
+Because Royal cards are claimed as a side effect of purchasing crown-bearing development cards, they can create sudden point swings that catch an opponent off guard.
+A player sitting at 14 points who buys a four-point Level 3 card and triggers a Royal claim worth 3 points can jump to 21 in a single action, ending the game before the opponent has a chance to respond.

 Typical Prestige Victory Timelines

 A prestige victory is generally the slowest of the three paths, which is both its weakness and its strength.
 Most prestige wins involve purchasing somewhere between seven and ten cards total, with the game typically lasting twelve to sixteen turns for the winning player.
-A representative winning tableau might look like this: three or four Level 1 cards providing the bonus foundation (contributing zero to three total points), two or three Level 2 cards adding four to six points, one or two Level 3 cards contributing six to ten points, and possibly a Royal card for three more.
-The exact distribution varies, but the pattern is consistent — you need a broad base to support an expensive peak.
+A representative winning tableau might look like this: three or four Level 1 cards providing the bonus foundation (contributing zero to three total points), two or three Level 2 cards adding two to five points, one or two Level 3 cards contributing three to ten points, and possibly a Royal card for two or three more.
+The exact distribution varies, but the pattern is consistent: you need a broad base to support an expensive peak.

 Because prestige is the default condition that most players naturally work toward, it offers the advantage of being the most robust path.
 Even if you end up pivoting to crowns or colors mid-game, the engine you built for prestige will have value.
 The danger is complacency: if you assume prestige is your only path, you may spend too many turns optimizing your engine while your opponent assembles an alternate win under your nose.